orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - and=and difference perspective (.add` on vertices -> equiv initial from one side, terminal from other side.)
 - validity; checks as superposed maybe
 - single equivalence?
+- Hence the difference between add/sub and a normal boolean.
+Is context.
+What add/sub is applied to; i.e. what effects it has.

 `.set`, ` = `, `assign`
 - Close to `.and`
 - `assign`, add to (compose with) `.self`